Review: 2015 Mazda 2 - Probably the best little car I’ve ever driven

 Drive train: Front Wheel Drive

-What the hell is SkyActiv?
+What is SkyActiv-G?

 What is the benefit of having a longer stroke?
 One cycle (compression, ignition, expansion, and exhaust) takes longer to complete.
 Hence there is more time to produce a complete combustion in the combustion chamber.
 This produces higher efficiency which is what SkyActiv is trying to achieve.